 As a business owner, you must establish a long-term view of customer value before you can appreciate how important it is to develop a relationship with customers and ensure everything is done to keep them as long as possible.
 What are your customers worth over their lifetime?

 Here’s an example to demonstrate this point.
 You own a lawn-care company.
 The customer pays you $50 each time you mow their lawn.
 While the first transaction is only $50, they spend that each week from May – September, so annually they spend about $1,000.
 If they stay with you for four years, they will spend about $4,000.
 So is this a $50 customer or a $4,000 customer?
 The way you view them will dictate how you invest in current and future customers.

 About Joan Nowak.
 As a business improvement expert, business coach, and consultant, I’ve been helping entrepreneurs turn ideas into profits for more than a decade.
 My whole-business approach empowers clients and drives improvements in key areas including revenue, operational performance, team development, customer satisfaction, and profitability.

 Get Started.
 Stay On Track

 Are you ready to take a leap forward?
 To get started and stay on track?
-My accountability programs offer an affordable way to get the help you need.
+My focus and accountability program offers an affordable way to get the help you need.
 More than accountability, this program provides business owners with structure, another set of eyes and practical advice too!
 Click here to learn more or schedule a free phone consultation.
 Book appointment now.